marcuscraske/marcuscraske-dot-com/README.md

 - *deployment* - configuration for deploying the website.

+## Updating Site
+Use `./run.sh` to make local changes.

+Then `./build.sh` to do a clean build, and push up changes to publish the site.

 ## Jekyll
 This is a simple Jekyll website, thus refer to the [official docs](https://jekyllrb.com/docs/).